jerrytuw/MKS-DLC32-FIRMWARE/README.md

 # MKS-DLC32-FIRMWARE
 The source code of MKS DLC32.
+I run this fork on a TTC450 CNC.

 ## 🔧 This Fork Improvements
 - ( Verified the PWM spindle now respects the standard GRBL `$32` (Laser Mode) setting )